Content

 A hair part that’s gradually getting larger and wider

-Diffuse hair thinning that occurs across your whole scalp
+Diffuse hair thinning that occurs across the whole scalp

-Thinning and lower hair density at the crown of your head
+Thinning and lower hair density at the crown of the head

-Our guide on how to tell if you’re going bald goes into more detail about these signs, as well as how you can catch male pattern baldness early.
+Our guide on how to tell if you’re going bald goes into more detail about these signs, as well as why some guys might experience early male pattern baldness.

 Even if you’re sure you aren’t balding, a cowlick can be frustrating to deal with.
 Although you can’t make a cowlick go away forever, there are several ways to make styling the hair around a cowlick easier, including: